pjajoo10/just-chat/README.md

 ### Scope
 - Supports 2 clients only
-- No chat persistence
+- No user input (pre-defined/simulated messages only)
-- No store-and-forward mechanism (both users must be online to exchange messages)

 ### Components
 - Server